vmware/terraform-provider-vmc/website/docs/r/public_ip.html.markdown

 # vmc_public_ip

 Provides a resource to manage public IPs.
-~> **Note:** Public IP resource implicitly depends on SSDC resource creation.
+~> **Note:** Public IP resource implicitly depends on SDDC resource creation.
 SDDC must be provisioned before a public IP can be created.
-For details on how to provision a SDDC refer to the SDDC documentation.
+For details on how to provision a SDDC refer to [vmc_sddc](https://www.terraform.io/docs/providers/vmc/r/sddc.html).

 ## Example Usage